Lynk & Co 07

-The Lynk & Co 07 (领克07 (Lǐng kè 07)) is a plug-in hybrid mid-size car manufactured by Geely-owned Chinese-Swedish automaker Lynk & Co.
+The Lynk & Co 07 (领克07 (Lǐng kè 07)) is a plug-in hybrid mid-size sedan and station wagon manufactured by Geely-owned Chinese-Swedish automaker Lynk & Co.

 Overview

 The 07 was previewed by the Lynk & Co The Next Day, which was presented in China on 7 June 2022, announcing the next line of new models.

 Just like the 08, the 07 is based on the CMA (Compact Modular Architecture) 2.0 platform.
 It is the technical twin of the Volvo XC40, which is produced by Volvo Cars.

+The interior is equipped with a 12.3-inch LCD instrument screen along with a 2.5k resolution 15.4-inch central control screen featuring LYNK Flyme Auto OS in collaboration with Meizu.